 The J12 event is only for competitors wishing to achieve the accolade of completing 50 miles within a twelve hour period.
 In order to achieve this accolade you must have completed the 50 miles before 22:00.

 Once you have completed the 50 miles you have finished your race.

 The Kiddies Joust will be Saturday afternoon only (14:00 – 15:00).
 Each team member can run/walk/jog as little or as much of the course as they like.
 For each lap run the kids will collect a ‘lap band’.
 Once they have finished running we just add up the lap bands to confirm distance run.
-The course is set up in the second camping field which is very safe and everybody is clearly in view at all times.

-New for 2022 – the Kiddies medals are the same quality as the main event (only smaller), so it is imperative that places are booked early to ensure medal availability.
+The Medals: The Kiddies medals are the same quality as the main event (only smaller), so it is imperative that places are booked early to ensure medal availability.

 All children must be supervised by a parent or guardian at all times whilst they take part.